 - All Tuesday (Embark on Monday)

 • We recommend bringing sweaters and parkas in addition to sports attire to travel.
-Also passengers should bring gloves, sunglasses and other necessary clothing to continue the trip to the Torres del Paine National Park and Patagonia.
+Also passengers should bring gloves, sunglasses and other necessary clothing.

 Embark: On Monday and departure on Tuesday.